therion23/sinhika/README.md

 # sinhika

-A framework and patchwork to possibly abstract from tinnitus
+A framework and patchwork to possibly abstract from tinnitus.